-The inequality in income distribution present in the United States is the widest it has been in 25 years, and it continues to grow every year (Piketty and Saez, 2006).
-As the social effects of this income gap between the richest and poorest members of society become visible throughout the country, now is a better time than ever to examine its effect on families and on youth in particular.
+The inequality in income distribution present in the United States is the widest it has been in 25 years, and it continues to grow every year (Wutkowski, 2007).
+As the effects of this income gap between the richest and poorest members of society become visible throughout the country, now is a better time than ever to examine its effect on families and youth in particular.
 Wealthier families are often able to invest more time and money into raising their children, but how does this varying investment manifest itself in the outcome of teenage well-being?
-While many studies have shown that teens from higher income families achieve greater academic success than those from low-income families, fewer studies have focused on other aspects of teenage well-being, such as emotional, psychological, and sexual health.
+While many studies have shown that teens from higher income families achieve greater academic achievements than those from low-income families, fewer studies have focused on other aspects of teenage well-being, such as emotional, psychological, and sexual health.
 During adolescence, teens are exposed to drugs, alcohol, and sexual activity, and their family life can have a profound effect on their decisions of whether or not to partake in these activities (Brewster, 1994; Figlio and Ludwig, 2000; Upchurch, et. all, 2004).
 We are interested in determining to what extent a family's socioeconomic status influences the home environment and consequently teen involvement in risky behavior.

-This paper specifically examines the previously unexplored effect of household income on teen risky sexual behavior.
+This paper specifically examines the effect of household income on teen risky sexual behavior.
 While there are many teen behaviors that are affected by family background and can act as indicators of a child's well-being, we feel that sexual activity is a particularly relevant element of teenage health because of its potentially devastating effects.
-Reckless sexual behavior, such as unprotected intercourse, having multiple partners, and intercourse at a young age, can have grave consequences for a teen's mental and physical health, as well as their future economic well-being.
-Approximately one quarter of all cases of sexually transmitted infections, including HIV, occur among teenagers (Figure 1), and each year over 2 million U.S. teenagers become pregnant (Singh and Darroch, 2000).
+Reckless sexual behavior, such as unprotected intercourse, having multiple partners, and premature intercourse, can have grave consequences for a teen's mental and physical health, as well as their future economic well-being.
+Approximately one quarter of all cases of sexually transmitted infections, including HIV, occur among teenagers (Figure 1), and approximately one million teenage girls become pregnant every year (Women's Health Channel, 2007).